Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

-The asymptotics of the joint exponential moments of $\Psi_N$ remain conjectural, see e.g. \cite[Section~1.2]{WW}.
-However, it is possible to give explicit formulae for the joint even moments of the characteristic polynomial of the Ginibre ensemble and we obtain the following result.
+\begin{remark} {\normalfont The asymptotics of the joint exponential moments of $\Psi_N$ remain conjectural, see e.g. \cite[Section~1.2]{WW19}, except for even moments for which there are explicit formulae, see \cite{AV03,FK07,FR09}.
+These formulae rely on the determinantal structure of the Ginibre ensemble: for any $n\in\N$, we have for any $z_1, \dots , z_n \in\C$ such that $z_1 \neq \cdots \neq z_n$,